When love hurts; is it just a rough patch or a red flag of emotional abuse?

 When Love Hurts: Is It Just a Rough Patch or a Red Flag of Emotional Abuse?

-Editor's note: In this piece, Duke Ezikpe Mma draws insight from actress Chacha Eke’s recent revelation about her troubled marriage to explore the line between normal relationship stress and emotional abuse, urging readers to spot red flags hidden in plain sight.
+In light of actress Chacha Eke's recent public revelation about her troubled marriage, mental health expert Duke Ezikpe Mma has drawn attention to the complexities of relationship stress and emotional abuse.

 So also in marital settings, there is a wide range of stress that can be considered normal stress for instance, stress involving finance can spring up disagreements which often involve spending habits, managing debt, or simply the pressure of making ends meet.